thunks/thunks/README.md

 5. thunks brings a perfect `debug` mode, which seems not appear in Promise?

-6. thunks is **6 times** faster as native Promise.
+6. thunks is **5 times** faster as native Promise.

 Read in `exmples/` diretory for more demos on thunks.
 Build asynchronous program in an extraordinary simple way.

-You don't have to wait till all bowsers have implemented Promise natively, but by just these **200sloc** you will get more powerful tools for handling aynchronous code.
+**You don't have to wait till all bowsers have implemented Promise natively, but by just these **200sloc** you will get more powerful tools for handling aynchronous code.**
-====

 ## What is a thunk?